Antoino0704/List-in-C-/README.md

 this library allows you to have a dynamic list to save your data

 # Installation
-download the folder list, for download folder in github  -> https://download-directory.github.io/ insert it into your project and import
+download the folder list, for download folder in github  -> https://download-directory.github.io/ <br>
+insert it into your project and import

 # API